Nan Grey: Radio

+Television

+Grey's final screen credit—as well as her first and only television appearance, co-starring with newly wed spouse No. 2, singer Frankie Laine—was on the 1960 episode of Rawhide, "Incident on the Road to Yesterday".
+Brought about by the huge popularity of Laine's rendition of the show's theme song, the episode stars the fledgling actor as a former bandit attempting to make amends for a robbery ten years after the fact, and, in the process, being reunited with "old flame", Grey.

 Invention

 In the 1960s, Grey invented and marketed a cosmetic mirror especially suited to nearsighted women.
 An obituary noted, "Among its users was Princess Grace of Monaco."

 Personal life

 On May 4, 1939, Grey married U. S. Racing Hall of Fame jockey Jack Westrope in Phoenix, Arizona.

 She married singer Frankie Laine in June 1950, and Laine adopted Grey's daughters (Pam and Jan) from her marriage to Westrope.

 Death

-The Laines' 43-year union lasted until her death from heart failure on July 25, 1993, her 75th birthday.
+The Laines' 43-year union lasted until her death from heart failure on July 25, 1993, her 72nd birthday.